Women's Champions League: Chelsea take goal lead over Wolfsburg into second leg | DW | 24.03.2021

 It's been clear for the past few years that women's football in England has been going in the right direction, and it's biggest boost came earlier this week when the Women's Super League unveiled what they described as a "game-changing" three-year broadcast deal that will inject millions into the game and boost exposure.

-So it was in the glow of that deal that Chelsea traveled to Budapest for their home first leg of their Women's Champions League quarterfinal against Wolfsburg.
-The London side arrived in the Hungarian capital, which is hosting the two legs of this tie due to COVID-19 restrictions, aiming to confirm how far the English women's game has come in the past few years.
+It was in the glow of that deal that Chelsea traveled to Budapest for the first leg of the Women's Champions League quarterfinal against Wolfsburg.
+The London side arrived in the Hungarian capital, which is hosting the two legs of this tie due to COVID-19 restrictions.

 Prior to the match, Chelsea coach Emma Hayes had told reporters that she was curious to see where her team stood three years after they last faced Wolfsburg, a team that has dominated their common history, having won five of their contests and drawing the other.
 And Wolfsburg were dominant not just in terms of results, having scored 13 and conceded just three over the six matches.
 Their last previous meeting had been no exception, with Wolfsburg beating Chelsea 5-1 on aggregate in the 2017-18 Champions League semifinals.

-But with the players the London side have brought in over the past few years, Hayes had every right to be curious about how things would go on Wednesday.
+But with the players the London side has brought in over the past few years, Hayes had every right to be curious about how things would go on Wednesday.
 The biggest of those signings was none other than Wolfsburg's former star striker Pernille Harder, who bolted after last year's Champions League final, which the Wolves lost 3-1 to Lyon.
-The Dane's presumed key role in this match would see some dub this tie the "Harder derby " and much was expected from her – even though Hayes had played down her role as simply one "member of the team" at the prematch press conference.
+The Dane's presumed key role in this match would see some dub this tie the "Harder derby" and much was expected from her — even though Hayes had played down her role as simply one "member of the team" at the pre-match press conference.

-But Wolfsburg's coach, Stephan Lerch knows all too well how dangerous the woman he described at the "most complete player" can be.
+But Wolfsburg's coach Stephan Lerch knows all too well how dangerous the woman he described as the "most complete player" can be.
 On the other hand, he too warned against underestimating Chelsea's other stars.

 "What we know, is that we need to give them as little room as possible," said Lerch, who is looking to make it to another final before he leaves at the end of the season.